Learning Planning-based Reasoning by Trajectories Collection and Process Reward Synthesizing: Results and Analysis

 \subsection{Overall Results on Logical Reasoning}

-The results on logical reasoning benchmarks are shown in Table~\ref{tab:logic-reason}, from where we can conclude that (1) DPO serves as a robust baseline, significantly boosting the performance of the knowledge-distilled SFT model.
-Notably, the DPO-fine-tuned model on LogiQA-v2 records an average in-domain improvement of 8.8\%, and an 8.7\% improvement on the ReClor dataset.
-DPO$_\mathrm{Rc.}$ also demonstrates 3.25\% and 4.3\% averaged improvements on development and test set of ReClor, respectively.
+The results on logical reasoning benchmarks are shown in Table~\ref{tab:logic-reason}, from where we can conclude that (1) DPO serves as a strong baseline, significantly boosting the performance of the SFT model and outperforming the other baselines.
+Notably, the DPO-fine-tuned model on LogiQA-v2 records an in-domain improvement of 7.0\%, and an 7.6\% improvement on the ReClor dataset.
+The one fine-tuned on ReClor also demonstrates 2.5\% in-domain and 3.0\% out-of-domain improvements, respectively.
+Besides, on LogiQA-v2, Llama2-7B-DPO can already surpass the other rejection sampling based baselines with large margins, like RFT and ReST-EM.
 This indicates DPO's efficacy in optimizing the policy model using outcome supervision alone.
 (2) pDPO surpasses the vanilla DPO that relies solely on outcome supervision.
-For instance, on LogiQA-v2, pDPO$_\mathrm{Lq.}$ achieves absolute improvements of 2.0\% and 1.1\% on the development and test sets, respectively.
-Furthermore, in out-of-domain evaluations, pDPO$_\mathrm{Lq.}$ shows 2.3\% and 1.8\% improvements on ReClor's development and test sets, respectively.
-And when combined with self-consistency (\textit{SC.}), the performance is further improved.
-(3) Compared to DPO models fine-tuned only on outcome supervision, pDPO demonstrates better generalization capabilities.
-For example, compared with the promotion on the development set, pDPO$_\mathrm{Rc.}$ shows more substantial improvements on ReClor's test set, and pDPO$_\mathrm{Lq.}$ + SC. outperforms DPO + SC .on the LogiQA-v2 test set with more significant improvements.
-(4) pDPO$_\mathrm{Lq.}$ outperforms Llama-2-70b-chat and Mixtral-8×7B on both LogiQA-v2 and ReClor datasets by a considerable margin.
-It also achieves results comparable to \chat, underscoring the effectiveness of our proposed approach.
-(5) The LogiQA-v2 dataset emerges as a more effective tool for learning explicit logical reasoning processes compared to ReClor.
-As shown in the Table, the generalization performance of pDPO$_\mathrm{Lq.}$ on ReClor dataset is even better than the in-domain fine-tuned models, i.e., pDPO$_\mathrm{Rc.}$ and DPO$_\mathrm{Rc.}$.
+For instance, by fine-tuning on LogiQA-v2, pDPO achieves absolute improvements of 2.4\% and 1.3\% on LogiQA-v2 and ReClor, respectively.
+Through training on ReClor, pDPO also achieves 2.2\% absolute in-domain improvements.
+Besides, pDPO trained on LogiQA-v2 outperforms the strong foundation LLMs including Mixtral and GPT-3.5 Turbo, suggesting the superiority of our synthesized process supervision.
+(4) The LogiQA-v2 dataset emerges as a more effective tool for learning explicit logical reasoning processes compared to ReClor.
+As shown in the Table, by fine-tuning on LogiQA-v2, the generalization performance of pDPO on ReClor dataset is even better than the in-domain fine-tuned models.
 After diving into the dataset details, we find that LogiQA-v2 comprises multiple complex logical reasoning abilities, like categorical reasoning and sufficient reasoning, while quite a few questions in ReClor require only one-step reasoning to justify the entailment of each option.